 The typical manual review process is as follows:

-- A suspended sender schedules an email for the future.
+- A limited sender schedules an email for the future.

 - That job, once scheduled, immediately lands in the manual review queue for review.